-Fundamentally speaking, progress monitoring is a way for educators to monitor student progress in interventions.
+Fundamentally speaking, student progress monitoring is a way for educators to monitor progress in interventions.
 But what makes progress monitoring special is the focus on data-based decision-making.
 Determining whether an intervention is working for a student isn’t always straightforward.
-By collecting and acting on data, educators can make the best choices for their students.
+By collecting and acting on data, educators can make informed decisions on what's best for their students.

 - the fundamentals of progress monitoring

 - how you can get started with progress monitoring for your students